Dr Cristina Charlton-Perez

-Cristina works on high-resolution data assimilation with a specific focus on model cloud microphysics.
+Cristina works on land surface data assimilation with a specific focus on assimilation of satellite-derived soil moisture observations.

 At the Met Office, Cristina has worked on developing code to incorporate radar reflectivity observations in data assimilation in the highest resolution versions of the Unified Model.
-Cristina is also interested in creating an improved treatment of cloud microphysics in the Perturbation Forecast model within the Unified Model.
-Currently, Cristina is working on creating a forward model for atmospheric backscatter and a real-time monitoring system for this observation type.
+She has also worked on creating a forward model for atmospheric backscatter and a near real-time monitoring system for the Met Office Lidarnet ceilometer network.